hlandau/ncdocs/domain-names.md

 -----------------------------
 Any domain name system has the capacity to operate as critical infrastructure.
 It is important that implementations not penalise names excessively for partial invalidity in their values.
-Where an error is encountered, it should be silently ignored and an attempt to process the remainder of the object should be made.
+Where an error is encountered, it should be silently ignored or logged and an attempt to process the remainder of the object should be made.

 For example, in the following example an invalid IP address is specified: